-Bill is now retired from farming, with his son Mark taking over the farm.
-He and Joyce (deceased November 2012) have three children – Mark Paschal, Martha Powell, and Meredith Mense.
-He loves to spend time with his grandchildren – Nicole (Paschal) Webber, Dr. Caitlin Powell, Garrett Powell, Brennan Mense, and Michaela Mense.
-Bill is thrilled by the addition of his first great-grandson, Landyn Webber, and continues to make his home at Luray – the home of an honored member of the Osborne County Hall of Fame.
+Bill retired from farming, with his son Mark taking over the farm.
+He and Joyce (deceased November 2012) had three children – Mark Paschal, Martha Powell, and Meredith Mense.
+He loved spending time with his grandchildren – Nicole (Paschal) Webber, Dr. Caitlin Powell, Garrett Powell, Brennan Mense, and Michaela Mense.
+Bill was thrilled by the addition of his first great-grandson, Landyn Webber, and made his home at Luray until his passing in the early morning hours of April 12, 1998.
+Bill will always be an honored member of the Osborne County Hall of Fame.

 * * * * *

 World War II veteran recalls experiences as a German POW

 LURAY — Until he was held as a prisoner of war in Germany during World War II, Bill Paschal never thought the time he spent watching his grandmother crochet would come in handy.